eduvpn/documentation/API_V3.md

 in draft.
 If the application implemented OAuth for [APIv2](API.md) it will also work as-is with APIv3.

-The _only_ difference is that refresh tokens are now single use.
+The _only_ difference between 2.x and 3.x is that refresh tokens are now single use.
 When using a refresh token, the response includes also a _new_ refresh token.
 Should a refresh token be used multiple times, the whole authorization is revoked and the client will need to reauthorize.

 From my rudimentary tests, it seems all existing eduVPN/Let's Connect! clients are handling this properly, but it can't hurt to make sure...